valentinbaumann/explorationMeasures/README.md

 # ExplorationMeasures
-This is the repository for "Towards a characterization of human spatial exploration behavior"
+This is the repository for Baumann et al.: "Towards a characterization of human spatial exploration behavior" (unpublished).
+For background information on the dataset, please see [Schomaker et al., (2022). *Effects of exploring a novel environment on memory across the lifespan*](https://www.nature.com/articles/s41598-022-20562-4).

 ## Repository structure
-- *position_data* contains the raw trajectories (as .csv files) for each subject, indexed by subjuect identifier and exposition (i.e., *500_1.csv* represents the first exploration round for subject 500).
-Note that we here only use data from the first exploration round.
-All trajectories were recorded in three dimensions (x,y,z).Note that trajectories do not contain timestamps (see publication for more details and how trajectories were resampled to a common sampling rate).
+- *position_data* contains the raw trajectories (as .csv files) for each subject, indexed by subject identifier and exposition (i.e., *500_1.csv* represents the trajectory for subject 500).
+Note that while the original dataset contained two rounds of exploration, we here only use data from the first exploration round.
+All trajectories were recorded in three dimensions (order of columns: x,y,z) Note that trajectories do not contain timestamps (see publication for more details and how trajectories were resampled to a common sampling rate).
 - *person_data* contains a SPSS dataset (*person_data.sav*) with the corresponding subject information (age, sex, envrionment type, novelty seeking score)
 - *object_data* contains two .csv files with object coordinates for each of the two virtual environments ("green" or "pink")
 - *feature_extraction* contains the Python code used for the extraction of exploration measures as well as for all plots showing raw trajectories
-- *position_data_rediscretized* contains numpy files with all traqjctories rediscretized to a regular step length
-- *position_data_flightScaled* contains numpy files with all trajectories resampled to the flight scale
+- *pflight_data* contains numpy files with all trajectories resampled to the flight scale following the same indexing order as detailed above(i.e., *500_1_flight.csv* represents the flight scaled trajectory for subject 500)
 - *analysis* contains the R code used for hierarchical clustering and statistical models and all plots related to the analysis
 - *output_data* contains output data from feature extraction and plotting